Your voice matters! The Church’s synod consultation continues - what's next?

-Thank you to all who participated at St. B's
+Thank you to all who participated in a Synod listening session

-We had 196 people participate in one of our 26 Synod small group listening session here at St. B's.
-Listening sessions were held in March, 2022 at two parish events and in 20 Connection to Christ (C2C) small groups.
+In March, 2022, we had 196 people participate in one of our 26 Synod small group listening session here at St. B's.
+Listening sessions were held at two parish events and in 20 Connection to Christ (C2C) small groups.
 Almost half of our participants were young adults (ages 20-39 years old) and 3/4 of the people were women.
-We are currently analyzing our parish information and will provide a summary of these findings in May.
+Click here for our parish synod summary.
+If you have any questions or comments, contact Julie.

 What is a consultation?

 Pope Francis is inviting all of the world’s Catholics to participate in a consultation about how the Church journeys with them, invites their authentic communication, listens to their concerns, and promotes their participation in the full life of the Church.
 This consultation will bring together the people in the pews, clergy, religious and those living on the margins, in a gathering the Church calls a “synod.”
 This synod is focused on how the Church engages all of these groups in the life of the Church all levels.
 The synod’s theme is “For a Synodal Church: Communion, Participation and Mission,” and it is to conclude in 2023.

 Parishes in the diocese are consulting their members in March as part of an extraordinary consultation of Catholics worldwide called a “synod.”
 This process involves answering three questions in a group of six to eight people in about 70 minutes.
 The participants will briefly share their experiences in the Church and their hopes for its future.The process is anonymous.
 The session is an opportunity for members to listen to each other.
 And the information it yields will help the Church to better understand the feelings of its members and to strengthen their participation in the life of the Church at all levels.